Neighbours theme song a Sound of Australia

 Now 87, the veteran performer recalls learning the song in half an hour with composer Tony Hatch and lyricist Jackie Trent, and quickly making a demo track that would become the show’s theme from 1985 until 1992.

-“It was very easy, and Jackie made me a lovely cup of tea,” Crocker told AAP.
+“It was very easy, and Jackie made me a lovely cup of tea,” Crocker said on Tuesday.

-The song is one of 10 iconic pieces of audio added to the National Film and Sound Archive’s Sounds of Australia registry for 2022.
+The song is one of 10 iconic pieces of audio that have this week been added to the National Film and Sound Archive’s Sounds of Australia registry for 2022.

-With the cancellation and rapid resurrection of the soap opera during the year, its addition to the list couldn’t be more timely.
+With the cancellation and rapid resurrection of the soap opera during the year, the theme’s addition to the list couldn’t be more timely.

 “There’s probably a handful of television theme songs that everyone knows and as soon as the first bar of it starts up, they know exactly what it is,” curator Thorsten Kaeding said.

-Just as Neighbours fans were preparing for the show’s final episodes to air, the archive was arranging to add videotapes of the show to its extensive collection.
+Just as Neighbours fans were preparing for the show’s final episodes to air, the archive was arranging to add videotapes of the soap to its extensive collection.

 In June, 10 pallets stacked with tapes of old Neighbours episodes arrived at the archive’s Canberra warehouse – 6470 tapes in total.